alphagov/govuk-prototype-kit-docs/docs/v13/documentation/session.md

 }
 ```

-These four field values can be accessed in your route function as:
+These 4 field values can be accessed in your route function as:

 ```js
 req.session.data['claimant']['first-name']